wordplaydev/wordplay/LANGUAGE.md

 This will return `⊤` if the locale is in the preferred list, and, `⊥` otherwise.

+#### _evaluation_

+Text literals first get the environment's list of preferred locales and then select the first translation in the list of translations that match the exact language and region, and if there isn't one, then the first translation that matches the language, and if there isn't one, then the first translation.

+#### _equality_

 Text is equal to other text with an identical sequence of graphemes and equivalent locale.

 Two text values with different text delimiters are considered equivalent: